ignacio/LuaOAuth/README.md

 ## Usage #

-You can take a look at the unit tests.
+There is some documentation available [on the wiki](https://github.com/ignacio/LuaOAuth/wiki/API-Documentation) and also you can take a look at the unit tests.
 For instance, the file ''unittest/echo_lab_madgex_com.lua'' creates a client that uses the test service provided by [madgex.com][5].

 Basically, you create an OAuth client with your consumer key and secret, providing the OAuth service's endpoints URLs (i.e.